brekk/mad-notes/notes/Modules/Function.md

 ### equals

 A function which takes two values and compares them, returning true if they are equivalent.
-This is especially helpful when working in a [[Pipe Composition|composed function]].
+This is especially helpful when working in a [[Functions - Pipe Composition|composed function]].

 ```mad
 import { equals } from "Function"